-Psychotropic Medication Parameters for Foster Children (Parameters), most recently updated in 2016.
+Psychotropic Medication Utilization Parameters (Parameters), most recently updated in 2016.
 The Parameters serve as a resource for physicians and clinicians who care for children diagnosed with mental health disorders.

 The Texas Legislature also enacted Tex.
 Fam.
 Code Chapter 266 which governs medical care and education services for children in foster care primarily through three processes: